mcsandeep/tyk-docs/tyk-docs/content/basic-config-and-security/security/authentication-authorization/openid-connect.md

 {{< warning success >}}
  **Warning**

  Support for OpenID Connect Middleware will be deprecated starting with version 5.7.0.
 To avoid any disruptions, please switch to JWT Authentication.
-For detailed guidance, please refer to our documentation.
  {{< /warning >}}

 [OpenID Connect](https://openid.net/developers/how-connect-works) (OIDC) builds on top of OAuth 2.0, adding authentication.
 You can secure your APIs on Tyk by integrating with any standards compliant OIDC provider using [JSON Web Tokens]({{< ref "basic-config-and-security/security/authentication-authorization/json-web-tokens" >}}) (JWTs).